The customer details page, accessible from CRM -> Customers, displays all the customer's information:

 - If the limit is exceeded, a notification is displayed to the user.

-- The CRM -> Customers table displays the current Credit balance.
+- The CRM -> Customers table displays the Trade credit limit and current Available credit.
 (You may need to unhide the columns.)